FlorentCLMichel/quetta/manual.typ

 #v(paragraph-skip-b)

 #h(-paragraph-indent)A full description of the Quenya mode is beyond the scope of this document.
-As a first approximation, consonant sounds are represented by _tengwar_ as follows:
+As a first approximation, consonant sounds are represented by _tengwar_ as follows#footnote[In these tables, the letter ‘u’ represents the consonant sound ‘w’.]:

 #v(paragraph-skip-b)